Sunstar22611900/daul_controller_app/README.md

 ## Features

 *   **Modbus RTU Communication:** Connects to controllers via serial COM ports with configurable baud rates and slave IDs.
-*   **Real-time Monitoring:** Displays live output current, input command, and status for both Group A and Group B.
+*   **Real-time Monitoring:** Displays live output current, input command, and status for both Output A and Output B.
 *   **Multi-language Support:** Supports both English and Traditional Chinese interfaces.
-*   **Organized Parameter Management:** Writable parameters are categorized into Common, Group A, Group B, and PID parameters, accessible via a tabbed interface.
+*   **Organized Parameter Management:** Writable parameters are categorized into Common, Output A, Output B, and PID parameters, accessible via a tabbed interface.
-*   **Dynamic Control Mode Chart:** Visualizes the controller's output characteristics based on current settings, dynamically switching between "Dual Output Dual Slope", "Dual Output Single Slope", and "Single Output" modes.
+*   **Dynamic Control Mode Chart:** Visualizes the controller's output characteristics based on input selection settings, dynamically switching between "Dual Output Dual Slope", "Dual Output Single Slope", and "Single Output" modes.
 *   **Parameter Persistence:** Save and load parameter configurations locally for easy recall and deployment.
 *   **Batch Write Operations:** Apply multiple parameter changes to the controller in a single batch, with special handling for factory reset commands.
 *   **Input Validation:** Ensures parameter values are within valid ranges and formats before writing to the controller.